 What is value investing?

-Quick Note: I’ve already covered important financial ratios and valuation methods like relative valuation, DDM etc in my earlier posts.
-Further, if you want to learn different valuation tools (in details), feel free to check out my online course: ‘HOW TO PICK WINNING STOCKS?’
+Quick Note: We’ve already covered important financial ratios and valuation methods like relative valuation, DDM etc in my earlier posts.
+Further, if you want to learn different valuation tools (like DCF, ROE valuation etc), feel free to check out our online course: ‘HOW TO PICK WINNING STOCKS?’

 A brief history of value investing: